 Read about this sad period of American history in the three-book historical series, Tapestry of Love.
 Inspired by true events, these three novels take you back to the time when our founding fathers, who were immigrants from many countries, took a precarious journey to America to build their lives in a new country.
 Many of their descendants were early pioneers of Bibb County, Alabama.

-Inspired and based on actual historical events and records
+Inspired and based on actual events and historical records

-All historical events actually took place on the Eastern Shore of Virginia and Maryland in the 17th century.
-Each book was based on court records and actual people who resided on the Eastern Shore around 1638.
+All historical events took place on the Eastern Shore of Virginia and Maryland in the 17th century.
+Each book was based on court records and real people who resided on the Eastern Shore around 1638.
 All three books have an appendix at the end that delineates truth from fiction as well as sources of information.

 The Eastville community is rich in historical information and the early court records kept by the clerks in their homes miraculously have survived to the present day and are the oldest continuous county court records in the United States, dating from 1632.
 Some of President Washington’s ancestors came from this area.
 The Tapestry of Love series is based on these court records.
 Many Alabama ancestors also migrated from the Eastern Shore of Virginia, Maryland, and Delaware.